slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On career

 Avoid the trap of following one set career path.
-Instead focus on being useful, it will be easier to pivot when needed.
+Focus on being useful, it will be easier to pivot when needed.
-However being an employee is risky.
+Being an employee is long-term risky.

 > *'The moment you [rigidly follow a plan](chapter_3_action.md#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*